List of automobiles notable for negative reception: Yugo (1985–92)

-The Yugo from Yugoslavia sold in the United States was roundly panned for its poor performance, poor build quality, and numerous safety defects, enough to where the car became the frequent butt of jokes during its time.
+The Yugo from Yugoslavia sold in the United States was roundly panned for its poor performance, poor build quality, and numerous safety defects, becoming the frequent butt of jokes.
 The cover of the February 1986 issue of Consumer Reports featured a Yugo getting stared down by a Peterbilt truck with the caption "How much car do you get for $3990?"
-The included review described the car as a "barely assembled bag of nuts and bolts", said that a used car was a better buy.
-In 2000, Car Talk voted it the "Worst Car of the Millennium".

-Additionally, the Yugo was included on Time magazine's list of the 50 worst cars of all time and CNN's list of the "10 Most Questionable Cars of All Time".
-Dan Neil wrote that the Yugo is the "Mona Lisa of bad cars" that "had the distinct feeling of being assembled at gunpoint."
-CNN said of the Yugo, "Chinese car companies are now talking about entering the U.S. market, so you'll see the Yugo cited frequently as an example of how not to do it.
-Lesson number one: There is a definite limit to what Americans will accept in exchange for a low price."

-But the Yugo's reputation for awful build quality – which some dogged defenders still insist was undeserved – quickly became the stuff of legend.
+The included review described the car as a "barely assembled bag of nuts and bolts", saying that a used car was a better buy.
+In the year 2000, Car Talk voted it the "Worst Car of the Millennium".
+The Yugo was also included on Time magazine's list of the 50 worst cars of all time and CNN's list of the "10 Most Questionable Cars of All Time".
+Dan Neil called the Yugo the "Mona Lisa of bad cars", with "the distinct feeling of being assembled at gunpoint."
+CNN said "Chinese car companies are now talking about entering the U.S. market, so you'll see the Yugo cited frequently as an example of how not to do it.
+Lesson number one: There is a definite limit to what Americans will accept in exchange for a low price.
+The Yugo's reputation for awful build quality – which some dogged defenders still insist was undeserved – quickly became the stuff of legend.
 Yugo jokes were almost as numerous as lawyer jokes and just as scathing."

-Including it in Automotive Atrocities!
+In Automotive Atrocities!
 The Cars We Love to Hate, Eric Peters said that the Yugo was "less reliable than the exchange rate of an African 'people's republic' or a Halliburton financial disclosure", that it "[taught] folks the hard way about getting what you pay for" and that "The Yugo will likely hold in perpetual ignominy the title of 'Worst Car Ever Sold to the American Public'".
-Jeremy Clarkson drove a Yugo 45 and called it a "hateful, hateful car"; describing its performance as so bad "you'll get overtaken by wildlife," Clarkson eventually destroys it with a tank.

-Edmunds.com ranked the Yugo as the 4th worst car of all time: "A Serbian-made version of the Fiat 127 that couldn't possibly be as awful as its low price suggested.
+Jeremy Clarkson drove a Yugo 45 and called it a "hateful, hateful car", describing its performance as so bad "you'll get overtaken by wildlife."
+Clarkson eventually destroyed it with a tank.
+Edmunds.com ranked the Yugo as the 4th worst car of all time, "A Serbian-made version of the Fiat 127 that couldn't possibly be as awful as its low price suggested.
 But it was!
 Currently celebrating its 25th anniversary as shorthand for automotive crap."

-The story of the car was chronicled in the book The Yugo: The Rise and Fall of the Worst Car in History by Jason Vuic, published in 2011.
+The story of the car is chronicled in the book The Yugo: The Rise and Fall of the Worst Car in History by Jason Vuic, published in 2011.